LOADING ...

 n

-You could be simple tasks.
+You be taught simple tasks.

-So how about to eat?"
+So how something to eat?"

-I said that'd me fine
+I that'd suit me fine

-"We're a favorite place of mine."
+"We're near a place of mine."

 So we on over there